 (C) the engine manufacturer does not use the replacement-engine exemption to circumvent the regulations; and

-(D) the replacement engine is clearly labeled with the following language, or similar alternate language approved in advance by the Executive Officer:
+(D) the replacement engine is clearly labeled with the language in either (j)(1)(D)1., or (j)(1)(D)2. below, or similar alternate language approved in advance by the Executive Officer:

+1. If the replacement engine is built to a configuration that was not subject to any emission standards under this Article 4, add a permanent label with your corporate name and trademark and the following language:

-"THIS ENGINE DOES NOT COMPLY WITH CALIFORNIA AND FEDERAL OFF-ROAD OR ON-HIGHWAY EMISSION REQUIREMENTS.
-SALE OR INSTALLATION OF THIS ENGINE FOR ANY PURPOSE OTHER THAN AS A REPLACEMENT ENGINE FOR AN ENGINE MANUFACTURED PRIOR TO JANUARY 1 [INSERT APPROPRIATE YEAR] IS A VIOLATION OF CALIFORNIA AND FEDERAL LAW SUBJECT TO CIVIL PENALTY."
+"THIS ENGINE DOES NOT COMPLY WITH CALIFORNIA OFF-ROAD EMISSION REQUIREMENTS.
+SALE OR INSTALLATION OF THIS ENGINE FOR ANY PURPOSE OTHER THAN AS A REPLACEMENT ENGINE FOR AN ENGINE MANUFACTURED PRIOR TO JANUARY 1 [Insert appropriate year reflecting when the earliest tier of emission standards began to apply to engines of that size and type] MAY BE A VIOLATION OF CALIFORNIA LAW SUBJECT TO CIVIL PENALTY."